h8d13/KAES-ARCH/README.md

 # KAES-ARCH
-Post Install for Arch KDE
+Post Install for Arch KDE.
+A single setup script from a default install.

 ---
 Can download the iso here: [ArchDownload](https://archlinux.org/download/)